jgil2/LSP_REPO_eggo/README.md

 Compile and run the program from the project root.

-The output file should be written to data/transformed_products.csv or data/transformed_products_empty.csv if the input file is empty.
+The output file should be written to data/transformed_products.csv.
+Open the file in a text editor, not Excel.
+Excel will not show the desired output correctly.

 **_Transformations_**